FranckCo/COSMOS-Website/2024/work/call-for-contributions.md

 ## Context

 The world of data is changing.
 Official statistics organizations need to find, acquire and integrate data from both traditional and new data sources at an ever-increasing pace, while maintaining the usability and quality of outputs.
-Data cycles are shorter, and AI and ML continue to accelerate the need for ever increasing amounts of data.
+Data cycles are shorter, and AI and ML continue to accelerate the need for data.

 In this context, the demand for metadata is also changing.
 Metadata now needs to support FAIR, the Open Science vision and other initiatives that require transparency, reproducibility and data that is not only easy to find and use, but also comparable and interoperable across domains.
 To this end, we need “smart” metadata that is standard, machine-actionable, capable of enhancing data quality and usability, and rich enough to drive the statistical process.